 When is root canal surgery recommended?

 Whenever possible, an endodontist will try to perform typical root canal therapy.
 However, we recommend root canal surgery when root canal therapy is not possible.
 The main reason root canal therapy is often not possible is because the infection is located in the furthest tip of the tooth’s root.
 This leads to inflammation of the tissues or damage of the surrounding bone.
 Root canal surgery will be necessary to treat the infection at the tip of the root, as opposed to entering through the crown of the tooth with root canal therapy.
-If you have a tooth infection, your specialist at Los Angeles Center for Endodontics will talk you through the options and course of treatment to get you back to full health and comfort.
+If you have a tooth infection, your specialist at Woodside Endodontics will talk you through the options and course of treatment to get you back to full health and comfort.

 How is the root canal surgery performed?